 - Beneficiaries should be able to commit to develop, evaluate and disseminate the proposed innovation in teaching or assessment over the period of the grant.

-Download the form and complete all relevant sections.
+Download the form and complete all relevant sections, providing as much detail as possible to justify the proposed amounts and setting out details of any other funding.
 When the application round opens in mid-January, upload the form via the submit button (on the right) ensuring that any Word documents have been converted to a PDF.

 Those receiving funding will be asked to provide a report at the end of the funding period detailing the impact/outcome of the funding.
 Those receiving funding during the academic year 2021/2022 will additionally be asked to provide an interim progress report.